igvteam/juicebox.js/index.md

 * Pan by click-dragging in the map.
 * Zoom in by double-clicking on the map.
 * Sweep-zoom by holding down the ALT key while you click-drag in the map.
-* Hold the SHIFT key to display crosshairs in the map.
+* Hold the SHIFT key to display crosshairs in the map, and move the cursor without holding down the mouse button.

 __Change resolution__